nasakti/nasakti.github.io/about.md

 [**Idea Snacks**](https://ideasnacks.com)
 (Agus 2020 - Sekarang)
-dea Snacks is an educational platform and community-based publications (user generated content) on Philosophy, Popular Science, History, Theology, Pop-Culture & Current Affairs; with an unusual approach, we want to serve fresh ideas that are not far from everyday life as fun as eating snacks, always addicting.
+Idea Snacks is an educational platform and community-based publications (user generated content) on Philosophy, Popular Science, History, Theology, Pop-Culture & Current Affairs; with an unusual approach, we want to serve fresh ideas that are not far from everyday life as fun as eating snacks, always addicting.

 **SBMPTN Rank**
 (Des 2019)